ibm-cloud-docs/account/rg-delete.md

    The resource group can be deleted only, if there are no resources in it.
    {: note}

-3. You can delete the resource group by removing the following code block from your terraform file.
-You must have provisioned the `resourceGroup` using the terraform file.
+3. You can delete the resource group by removing the following code block from your Terraform file.
+You must have created the `resourceGroup` using the Terraform file.

    ```terraform
    resource "ibm_resource_group" "resourceGroup" {